jeftegoes/AwsOverview/Compute/Amazon EC2.md

 - "**Host** Has Hardware, **Instance** is Isolated."
 - Host = Full physical server under your control (hardware). $$$
-- Instance = Runs on dedicated hardware, but you don’t see the host (just isolated). $
+- Instance = Runs on dedicated hardware, but you don't see the host (just isolated). $

 ## 13.8.
 Capacity Reservations